China Bridge Challenge

 Each team will find and work with a faculty coach after confirmation of team participation.

-Each team must identify a coach by November 15, 2023.
+Each team must identify a coach by December 1, 2024.
 Coaches can be a faculty member or expert in relevant fields, who will provide feedback, direction, and support for the team as they prepare for the competition.
-Coaches will meet with their teams (virtually or face-to-face in a socially distant manner) 2-3 times over the course of the competition preparation period.
+Coaches will meet with their teams 2-3 times over the course of the competition preparation period.

 See the proposal template.